telehash/telehash.github.io/protocol.md

   4. Verify the `to` value of the inner packet matches your hashname
   5. Extract the RSA public key of the sender from the inner packet BODY (binary DER format)
   6. SHA-256 hash the RSA public key to derive the sender's hashname
-  7. Verify the `at` timestamp is both within a reasonable amount of time to account for network delays and clock skew, and is newer than any other 'open' requests received from the sender.
+  7. Verify the `at` timestamp is newer than any other 'open' requests received from the sender.
   8. SHA-256 hash the ECC public key with the 16 bytes derived from the inner `line` hex value to generate an new AES key
   9. Decrypt the outer packet `sig` value using AES-256-CTR with the key from #8 and the same IV value as #3.